20 Things to do in Hamburg, Germany (+ map): Best places to visit

 Watch out for pickpockets in popular areas, and beware of scams in the Reeperbahn area (this applies especially to men, who may be scammed by local women).

-If you have any questions about our Hamburg travel guide, we’ll be happy to answer them in the comments below.
+If you have any questions about our Hamburg travel guide and things to do in Hamburg, we’ll be happy to answer them in the comments below.
 Have a safe journey!

 More information about Germany

-GERMANY: Check out our article for more inspiration on what to visit in Germany.
+GERMANY: Check out our article for more inspiration on things to do in Germany.

-BERLIN: Berlin has something for everyone – take your pick from our tips on what to see in Berlin.
+BERLIN: Berlin has something for everyone – take your pick from our tips on things to do in Berlin.

 Dresden: Dresden is one of the most beautiful cities in Germany.
-Get inspired with tips on sights and attractions to visit in Dresden.
+Get inspired with tips on things to do in Dresden.

-BAVARIAN ALPS: Germany has carved out a beautiful part of the Alps for itself.
-What to do and what hiking trails to take in the Bavarian Alps can be found in a separate article.
+GERMAN ALPS: Germany has carved out a beautiful part of the Alps for itself.
+Here are the best hiking trails in the Bavarian Alps.

-What are the top places to visit in Hamburg?
+What are the best places to visit in Hamburg?

 Some of the best sights to see in Hamburg include the warehouse district of Speicherstadt, the impressive Elbphilharmonie building with its view, the old town with its ornate town hall and the bustling harbour surrounded by historic buildings.
 Where else in the world will you see the first office district or walk through the first river tunnel in Europe.
 Hamburg has a lot of interesting places, which you can read more about in the article.